vcz-fr/TheFollowUp/_posts/2015/02/2015-02-17-firefox-shumway.md

     url: "https://mozilla.github.io/shumway/"
     dead: true

-tweet: "The End of Life of Flash is fast approaching.
+message: "The End of Life of Flash is fast approaching.
 Firefox is anticipating by building Shumway, a Flash to HTML5 translation layer."
 ---